fanpu/blog/courses.md

 A lot of inspiration for this page came from [Wan Shen's CMU course review page](https://wanshenl.me/courses/reviews/).

+Much of it is still a work in progress, apologies about the missing content from many courses.

 ---
 ### Fall 2018
 - &#10084;&#65039; 15-151 Mathematical Foundations for Computer Science